top of page

 IMG_20190502_154516_1.jpg

-An upper level lecture and lab course focusing on evolutionary transitions in vertebrate form and function
+An upper level lecture and lab course focusing on specimen dissection and evolutionary transitions in vertebrate form and function

 2018-04-19 14.05.45.jpg

-An upper level lecture and lab course about how animals work, using animal models native to the GA coastal plain.
+An upper level lecture and lab course about how animals work using native animal models and connecting results to current research in the field.

 A graduate seminar on communicating science beyond our typical academic audiences